-In figure 4.x-2, the UE is basically stationary, but as the satellite flies over, the satellite is moving out of range of one earth station and into range of another earth station.
-Using methods already discussed in RAN WGs during Release 17/18, the UE can be handed over (e.g. from cell X1-a to cell X2-b) in the period between time T and time T+x.
+In figure Q-2, the UE is basically stationary, but as the satellite flies over, the satellite is moving out of range of one earth station (ES1) and into range of another earth station (ES2).
+At some time before time T, the satellite system’s O&M activates a second eNB (eNB-Z) on the satellite and the S1 interfaces from eNB-Z through ES2 are established at time T. Using methods already discussed in RAN WGs during Release 17/18, the UE can be handed over (e.g. from cell X1-a to cell Z2-b) in the period between time T and time T+k.
+This handover could be an S1 handover, or, if the eNBs know that they are connected to the same MME, it could be an X2 handover.
+Note that NB-IoT devices do not support handover.